 * * *

 There is no guarantee your partner will jump to attention and respond exactly as you might have wished.
-But you will have handled yourself maturely and elegantly, avoided attacking the partner you care about, and done your part to reducing conflict and strife in your household.
+But you will have handled yourself maturely and elegantly, avoided attacking the partner you care about, and done your part in reducing conflict and strife in your household.